 Very few people (including me) likes to cold call.
 Even if you really believe in what you sell and know it helps the people who buy it, hearing all those ‘Nos’ can beat you down.
 So what to do?
-Continue reading “How to cut down on the need to make cold calls.”
+Continue reading “Two tips to reduce the number of cold calls you need to make.”

 How to find the Highest Executive Responsible for Buying within a target company.